r5embed/r5embed/README.md

 A highly portable, self-contained version of Round5 post-quantum algorithms for embedded platforms.

+Also optionally integrates with SNEIK family of lightweight permutation-based cryptographic primitives (about 33% performance improvement).

 ## Supported variants

 Otherwise the variants supported are the same as in the "submission":